i-bee01/i-bee01/README.md

 # Education
 - Diploma in Software Engineering from BrainStation
 - Professional Certificate in Data Analytics from BrainStation
+- Bachelor of Science, Mechanical Engineering from the University of Saskatchewan
+- Bachelor of Arts, Business Economics from the University of Saskatchewan
+- Masters of Science, Financial Engineering (Current Part-time)

 # Tech Stack